banjeremy/react-redux-todo/README.md

 # Todo App
-Todo app using React, Redux, and React-Router!
+Todo app using React, Redux, and React-Router.

 ## Setup